nunobbras/airflow_for_bi/README.md

 ### Create a DAG to copy new data to the dwh database

-Use the dag in file
+Use the dag in file `process_salaries` and don't forget to create a similar table `employees` in dwh database;

 ```
-docker exec -it dockerairflow_webserver_1 airflow test process_salaries process_salaries_dim 1999-12-30
+docker exec -it dockerairflow_webserver_1 airflow test process_salaries extract_salaries 1999-1-30
 ```

 ### Create a DAG to schedule automatic data injection in OLTP